SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The examples above use ``for x in y`` to iterate ranges, arrays, strings and dictionaries.
-However, this syntax can be used to iterate *any* collection, as long as it conforms to the ``Enumerable`` protocol.
+However, this syntax can be used to iterate *any* collection, as long as it conforms to the ``Sequence`` protocol.
 This can include your own classes and collection types.
-Protocols, including ``Enumerable``,
+Protocols, including ``Sequence``,
 are described in detail in :doc:`ProtocolsAndExtensions`.

 ..
-QUESTION: are there any plans for enums be Enumerable?
+QUESTION: are there any plans for enums to conform to Sequence?
    If so, they might make for a good example.
-What would the syntax be if they did? 'for planet in Planet', or even just 'for Planet'?
+   What would the syntax be if they did?
+   'for planet in Planet', or even just 'for Planet'?

 while and do while
 ~~~~~~~~~~~~~~~~~~